RandomMeas.jl: A Julia Package for Randomized Measurements in Quantum Devices: Basic usage

-Now, we start the post-processing.
-We first construct classical shadows (reference).
-Here, "factorized" classical shadows are memory efficient objects (stored as N x 2 x 2 arrays) suitable for large system sizes.
+\paragraph{Building classical shadows} The first steps of post-processing consist usually in building classical shadows~\cite{huang_predicting_2020}.
+Here, we first use "factorized" classical shadows that are memory efficient objects (stored as N x 2 x 2 arrays) suitable for large system sizes.